msghiorso/nginx/README.md

 # Getting Started

+## Please note these instructions have been updated for Mac OS X Lion, and assumes this is what you are running.
+If you are not, you may need to refer to an older version of this document.

 As our production environment is moving from Apache to Nginx, it makes more sense for our development environments to closely mirror that environment.
 It's going to be a bit of a journey to get there, so let's get started.

 (Most of the following assumes you already have Xcode installed on your system.
 If not, go grab it from [[http://developer.apple.com/]] or the Mac App Store, though the latter costs $4.99.)